mestcihazal/mcp300x-adc-sensor-go/README.md

 ### Attributes

-The following attributes are available for a `viam-mcp3004-8-go` sebsor:
+The following attributes are available for a `mcp3004-8` sensor:

 | Name    | Type   | Inclusion    | Description |
 | ------- | ------ | ------------ | ----------- |